danielpaul/RapidRails/docs/setup.md

 # Setup Script Configuration

-This document provides a guide on how to use the bin/setup script for setting up your Rapid Rails application.
-The script automates several setup tasks, including installing system and Ruby dependencies, setting up Rails credentials and environment variables, preparing the database, and more.
+This document provides a guide on how to use the `bin/setup` script for setting up your RapidRails application.
+The script automates several setup tasks, including installing system and Ruby dependencies, setting up Rails credentials and environment variables, preparing the database and more.

 ## Services Required